Bishma/home-assistant-tng/README.md

 The Next Generation: In 2017 in app config editors started to become available.
 When it was clear that I'd have to rework how I have split up my cofigs to make them work I decided to just start over from scratch.

-The old conig is [here](https://github.com/Bishma/homeassistant).
+The old config is [here](https://github.com/Bishma/homeassistant).
 Yes, if I ever start over again the new repo will be ds9.